oelmekki/yt-ttml2txt/README.md

 # yt-ttml2txt

-> Note to Github users : development is happening on [Gitlab](https://gitlab.com/oelmekki/yt-ttml2txt),
+> Note to GitHub users : development is happening on [GitLab](https://gitlab.com/oelmekki/yt-ttml2txt),
 > please go there if you want to open issues or submit merge request.

 Converts a Youtube TTML subtitle file to a text file.